kubernetes/website/docs/getting-started-guides/minikube.md

 ## Add-ons

-In order to have minikube properly start/restart custom addons, place the addon(s) you wish to be launched with minikube in the `.minikube/addons` directory.
+In order to have minikube properly start/restart custom addons, place the addons you wish to be launched with minikube in the `.minikube/addons` directory.
 Addons in this folder will be moved to the minikubeVM and launched each time minikube is started/restarted.

 ## Documentation